Millard Fillmore Blake

 The 1920 U. S. Census taken on January 12, 1920, shows John A. Markley (age 41) born in Pennsylvania to Pennsylvania-born parents is a Steam Railway Locomotive Inspector owning his own home free of a mortgage and living at 1501 Berryhill Street, 2nd Ward, City of Harrisburg, Dauphin Co., PA.
 Living with him is his wife, Edith Markley (age 36) born in Pennsylvania to Pennsylvania-born parents.
 Also living there are: his widowed mother-in-law, Mary Blake (age 67) born in Pennsylvania to Pennsylvania-born parents; and his unmarried step daughter, Catherine Pellow (age 15) born in Pennsylvania to Pennsylvania-born parents.

 Mary Alice (Fluke) Blake died May 9, 1929, at the home of her daughter, Mrs. John A. Markley, 1400 North Second street, Harrisburg, PA, at age 76.
+Buried in Fairview Cemetery, Martinsburg, Blair Co., PA.

-The Altoona Mirror, Altoona, PA, Friday, May 10, 1929
+The Altoona Mirror, Altoona, Blair Co., PA, Friday, May 10, 1929

-MRS. MARY A BLAKE
+MRS. MARY A. BLAKE

 Widow of Filmore Blake, died Thursday afternoon at the home of her daughter, Mrs. John A. Markley, 1400 North Second street, Harrisburg, at the age of 76.
 Funeral services will be held in Martinsburg Saturday afternoon at 2 o'clock, where interment will be made.
 She is survived by two daughters, Mrs. John A. Markley, Harrisburg, Mrs. H. T. Beegle, Newry, and two sons, R. G. Blake, Jamaica, Long Island and Charles T. Blake of Tampa, Fla.
 Two sisters, Mrs. Myra Eichelberger, Langdondale, Pa.
 Thirteen grandchildren and one great-grandchild also survive.